Illegal Search Engines are what you’re here for, and let me start by saying that they aren’t as bad as they sound.

 The only aspect I’m not a fan of when it comes to Torch is its massive ad-spamming!
-There are ads on the homepage, on the search results and everywhere else.
+There are ads on the homepage, on the search results, and everywhere else.

-It does totally fit the bill when it comes to illegal search engines because its onion version fearlessly displays not only search results, but even ads which clearly are on the other side of the law.
+It does totally fit the bill when it comes to illegal search engines because its onion version fearlessly displays not only search results, but even ads that clearly are on the other side of the law.

 Duck Duck Go

 Duck Duck Go doesn’t need an introduction, it not only is a popular clearnet search engine, but also on the Tor network.